jafalter/mw-btc-swap/README.md

 `./mw-btc-swap import grin --swapid 8715159615153475876 --commitment 09257c975816e6ba6e9a66d1956a202b80d2cd25889a6bef2db0542d51fad6df8e --blinding_factor afa38b309656a60024064b045ce30209c7fd5d406aa2e9216b74287f7425da41 --value 2000000000`

-## setup
+## locking phase

+The locking phase starts when an interested party calls the lock command to connect to the offerers TCP channel.
+In this phase, the funds will be locked up on both chains with the configured timeouts.

+### lock command

-The setup command will run the setup phase of the protocol.
+The lock command will run the locking phase of the protocol.
 It takes a single mandatory argument:

 --swapid <integer> the id of the atomic swap

-`./mw-btc-swap accept --swapid 8715159615153475876`
+`./mw-btc-swap lock --swapid 8715159615153475876`

 It will first attempt to establish a TCP connection with the second party and exchange a checksum of the public swap file.
-If the checksum matches they will start the protocol.
+If the checksum matches, they will start the protocol.
 First of all both parties create and exchange public keys that they want to use on the Bitcoin side.
-The holder of the BTC (in our case Bob) additionally creates a keypair (`x`, `pub_x`) where `x` is the secret witness that the grin holder (Alice) later needs for unlocking the Bitcoin.
+The holder of the BTC (in our case Bob) additionally creates a key pair (`x`, `pub_x`) where `x` is the secret witness that the grin holder (Alice) later needs for unlocking the Bitcoin.
-In the next step Bob will create the lock output on the Bitcoin side, which will be redeemable by Alice if she posseses her secret key and `x` or by Bob after a certain block number.
+In the next step, Bob will create the lock output on the Bitcoin side, which will be redeemable by Alice if she possesses her secret key and `x` or by Bob after a certain block number.
 In our example the address is [2NCJDq4YRQ9C83fgvepMqU2D9kE4x7h36Ji](https://live.blockcypher.com/btc-testnet/address/2NCJDq4YRQ9C83fgvepMqU2D9kE4x7h36Ji/).
 In the transaction [10536404873e6ae133afde600b5630d6a00f3be0b9dde01a248c6f13a00b3a4b](https://live.blockcypher.com/btc-testnet/tx/10536404873e6ae133afde600b5630d6a00f3be0b9dde01a248c6f13a00b3a4b/) 0.000016 BTC have been transferred to the lock by Bob.
 Alice will verify that the funds are locked on the address (which she can compute herself) and once that is done start the protocol for creating the lock coins on the Grin side.
 Creating the Grin transaction requires interaction by both Alice and Bob, again they exchange the necessary messages via the already established TCP channel.
-The funding transaction on Grin side was mined in block [718594](https://floonet.grinscan.net/block/718594) on the Grin testnet.
+The funding transaction on the Grin side was mined in block [718594](https://floonet.grinscan.net/block/718594) on the Grin testnet.
 [08c2e1a98f5fd328cc67b7df5ab9fdee9cf0c1c1f166d5d08a02a578945fdf607](https://floonet.grinscan.net/output/08c2e1a98f5fd328cc67b7df5ab9fdee9cf0c1c1f166d5d08a02a578945fdf6076) is the lock commitment for which Alice and Bob each share a part of the blinding factor.
-Now immediatly after, they create a second transaction which spends this coin and sends it back to Alice as a refund.
+Now immediately after, they create a second transaction which spends this coin and sends it back to Alice as a refund.
-In fact Alice must not publish the funding transaction to the network before this refunding transaction has been completed, othermise her funds might be lost if Bob refused to further cooperate.
+In fact, Alice must not publish the funding transaction to the network before this refunding transaction has been completed, otherwise, her funds might be lost if Bob refused to further cooperate.
 The refund transaction is saved in Alice's private slate file.
-Now with the funds locked on both sides this concludes the setup phase.
+Now with the funds locked on both sides, this concludes the locking phase.

-The public slate file now looks like this
+The public slate file now looks like this:

 ```json
 {